top of page

 INTRODUCTION

-In simplistic terms, conservative means to 'conserve or preserve' what has always been from the beginning, unchanged.
-And yet what do we see today?
-There's a total abandonment of the necessity to maintain, as guardians, the continuity of our civilization and our culture, a culture founded on “katholikos” (Greek for universal) principles and laws established by the founder of our culture, Jesus Christ.
-Some of these founding laws and principles include such things as, “do unto others as you would have them do to you”, or “love your enemies and pray for those who persecute you”, and “judge not lest you be judged”, etc. These are universally accepted principles that people have been living by for thousands of years, long before Jesus walked the earth.
-How?
-Jesus was also called, the logos, the word.
+In simplistic terms, conservative means 'to conserve' or 'preserve' something what has always been unchanged from the beginning.
+And what do we see today?
+Most who claim to be 'conservative' truly have, in fact, abandoned to maintain, as guardians, the continuity of our civilization and our culture, a culture founded on “katholikos” (Greek for universal) principles and laws established by the founder of western culture, Jesus Christ.
+Some of His founding laws and principles include such things as, “do unto others as you would have them do to you”, or “love your enemies and pray for those who persecute you”, and “judge not lest you be judged”, etc. These are universal (katholikos/catholic) because society in general accept these principles and have been living by them for millennia.
+Even long before He came to earth, Jesus called Himself. the logos, the word.
 What He taught while on earth had already been established from the beginning.
-It was the logos who spoke to Adam in the garden, who spoke to Noah to build an ark, to Moses in the burning bush, to Abraham concerning his son Isaac,, and many prophets.
-So, the words He spoke and taught from the beginning were universal and apply to all mankind, not just Christians.
-Yet Jesus taught, “No man comes to the father in heaven, except through Him.”
-Therefore, to be truly “conservative”, one must adhere and maintain His words including all His commands and laws to acceptable to God.
+It was the logos (Jesus as the divine prehuman Son of God) who spoke to Adam in the garden, who spoke to Noah to build an ark, to Moses in the burning bush, to Abraham concerning his son Isaac, and many prophets.
+The words He spoke and taught from the beginning were universal and apply to all mankind, to ancient Israel as well as Christians, along with Easterners and middle-Easterners.
+However, Jesus taught, “No man comes to the father in heaven, except through Him.”
+Therefore, to be truly “conservative”, one must accept and adhere to and all His words including the commands and laws He laid down.
+To accept thoughts, philosophies, and contrary teachings puts one on the side of liberal thinking pleases those who only seek to please themselves.

-In contrast, the term “liberal” means (dictionary) “a willingness to accept behavior or opinions different from one's own; open to new ideas.”
-In context of one’s own ideas vs those of Christ, a liberal position accepts behavior or idea even in contrast to Christ’s words and laws.
+The term “liberal” means (dictionary) “a willingness to accept behavior or opinions that are new and completely different from those of Christ.
+A liberal position accepts behavior or even contrary to Christ’s words and laws.
 Liberals are not bound by Christian principles or any laws of God.
 Liberal minded people regard their own views equal or even greater than God’s views.

-True conservatives are those who adhere to the fundamental traditional Christian culture who accept Jesus as Lord, God the Son, the second person of the holy trinity, and who accept His Church “He” established on Pentecost in 33 A.D. with His apostles.
+True conservative people are those who adhere to the fundamental traditional Christian values and culture, who accept Jesus as Lord, God the Son, the second person of the holy trinity, and who accept all His commands and the teaching and precepts0 of His Church, the universal (katholikos) Church “He” established on Pentecost in 33 A.D. with His apostles, the Apostolic Catholic Church.

 In 382 A.D. the historian, scholar, and Christian, Eusebius Sophronius Hieronymus of Stridon (modern Croatia), was a linguist in Hebrew, Aramaic, Greek, and Latin, who was called upon to translate all the original 73 canon books of the Old Testament and New Testament into the common language of the Roman Empire at that time, Latin Vulgate as sacred scripture, the"Holy Bible".
 The word, "canon", was first used by early Church fathers in the 4th century from a Greek word, "kanōn", which means "rule" or "measuring rod".
 Just as God established a law covenant from the beginning with His faithful patriarchs, prophets, and the entire nation of Israel, God continued also made a new covenant when HE established His Church at Pentecost in 33 A.D. with St Peter as its chief apostle.
 (Matt.16:18) Four centuries later, the 37th head of His Church, St Danasus I called on Jerome to compile and translate every word God revealed to man from Genesis through The Apocalypse written by the apostle St John in 95 A.D, and compile it as one book, the BIBLE.
 The apostle Paul wrote in his pastoral letter to Timothy, "All scripture is inspired of God".
 (2 Tim.
 3:16) That's how St Jerome and all the early Church fathers viewed these canon writings, Holy sacred words of God.
 While there were many other great and wonderous writings of faithful men and women throughout the ages, only the original 73 books were incorporated into canon of scripture, by the early Church fathers.
 It is this book of God, the Holy Bible, that we can truly rely on for ultimate truth and authority, and only the original Latin Vulgate of St Jerome's is the most reliable translation.
 Jerome's Latin version was translated into English centuries later known as the Douay-Rheims translation.
 It is this English translation that are highlighted in BLUE throughout this site.